 The following matters, among others, are handled by the compensation committee:

-- the CEO’s terms of employment, and terms for management and those directly subordinated to the CEO
+- the CEO’s terms of employment, and terms for executive management and those directly subordinated to the CEO

 - Matters of principle concerning pension agreements, severance pay, notice periods, bonus/earnings-related remuneration, fees, benefits, etc.